 Common Name: Pepper Face, Baby Rubber Plant, String of Turtles, Parallel Plant

-Botanical Name: Peperomia species
+Botanical Name: Peperomia spp.

-If you have a brightly lit space and are a little forgetful when caring for your houseplants, then you might have met the perfect genus for you!
+If you have a brightly lit space and are a little forgetful when caring for your houseplants, you might have met the perfect genus!
 Mostly all of the peperomias are considered easy care indoor plants because they do not require a lot of water.
 They thirst, instead, for brightly lit rooms where they can grab all of the indirect sunlight they need to grow.
 Most of the thicker-leaved varieties can be treated like succulents as they retain water in their waxy leaves.
 It’s no wonder that this plant genus is in the pepper family.
 There are so many spicy varieties to collect and grow: from some with leaves shaped like cute little buttons (Peperomia prostrata) to others resembling a watermelon rind (Peperomia argyreia).
 With a bit of pruning, you can keep these plants compact and free from needing stakes.
 If you prefer to let them gain height, try staking them up to help them reach new heights.
 When you think it’s time to up-size the pot for your peperomia, go up only one pot size (the diameter measures pots).
 Peperomias have shallow root systems and can thrive by being in smaller containers.

 Peperomia with waxy leaves like to have the soil dry out between watering; ones with softer, thinner leaves need to be watered more often.
 A moisture meter can help determine when it’s time to water your plants, but sometimes your finger is a better gauge!

 Temperatures between 60-80℉ are ideal, and they can withstand temps as low as 55℉.
 However, these tropical houseplants love warmer conditions, so the warmer, the better!
+Keep your peperomias away from cold drafts and frequently used doors in the winter time to avoid shocking them.

 Peperomias are not heavy feeders, so you can fertilize them once a month during the growing season with a complete liquid fertilizer at 1/4 the recommended strength, or you can top dress the soil with worm castings, or a rich compost once in the early summer.
 Remember to water your plants after applying granular fertilizer and water them before adding liquid fertilizer!